jelkinsjames/chameleon-PCB/PCM1863/README.md

 ![](clkerrorlogic2.png)

 Clock error detection can be ignored by disabling *CLKDET_EN*.

+### Secondary ADC:
+We are always using the chip in active mode, so the secondary ADC is not used in wake functions.

+### DSPs:
+DSP1 and DSP2 are fixed function processors.
+DSPs can be programmed by targetting their memory address.

 ### PCM1863 Suggested landing pattern:
 The Ti suggested landing pattern for the chip and its TSSOP30 package: